 7. When They Have a Great Experience

-Ok, we’ve identified those things that most customers won’t tell you, but we now need to help you figure out how to encourage customers to share their experiences (good and bad) so you can try to fix what’s broken, create products that customers want and use customer testimonies to encourage new customers.
+Ok, we’ve identified those things that most customers won’t tell you.
+Still, we now need to help you figure out how to encourage customers to share their experiences (good and bad), so you can try to fix what’s broken, create products that customers want, and use customer testimonies to encourage new customers.

-So the question is, how can you find out this kind of information from your customers?
+So the question is, how can you find this kind of information from your customers?

 Host a Customer Focus Group

-Customer focus groups interviews are a great way to hear specifics on what customers like, dislike and ideas for new products and services.
+Customer focus group interviews are a great way to hear specifics on what customers like, dislike, and ideas for new products and services.

 Customer Satisfaction Survey

 Customer satisfaction surveys can provide the data to identify what is working and what needs to be adjusted on services and products.